Stoic-Carp/Singlish-Pytorch-Word-Language-Model/README.md

-# Word-level language modeling RNN
+# Singlish Word-level Language Model

 (Largely based on Pytorch official example of word language model on Github) This example trains a multi-layer RNN (Elman, GRU, or LSTM) or a transformer on a language modeling task.